The Melbourne JD Scholarships

 Scholarships supporting Global Learning Opportunities

-Due to COVID-19 and associated government restrictions on travel, students are encouraged to view the latest advice and support relating to Study Overseas.
+Students are encouraged to view the latest advice and support relating to Study Overseas.

 Melbourne Law School has limited funding available for those students who wish to undertake global learning opportunities as a part of their degree.